magomimmo/modern-cljs/doc/tutorial-02.md

 Again, issue the `boot cljs-repl -h` command if you want to read the documentation on its advanced options.

-That said, if you launch the previous `boot` command by appending the `cljs-repl` task at the end, you'll get an error.
+That said, if you launch the previous `boot` command by appending, as required by its documentation, the `cljs-repl` task at the end, you'll get an error.
 This is because `boot-cljs-repl` task requires you to explicitely specify both the Clojure and the ClojureScript release you intend to use into the `build.boot` dependencies:

 ```clj
 (set-env!